-In this article you will read about the qualities of good learners and how to support children’s learning in schools and at home.
+Inside: in this article you will read about the characteristics of a learner and how to support children’s learning in schools and at home to become good learners.

 What makes learners good?
 Or better yet, what makes learning good?
 We cannot separate learners from the learning and learning from the learner.
 And although there are many different ways of going about learning, to me, the most complex understanding of what learning is comes from a 12-year-old :